 In a recent example available online, one of the Treasure Valley’s hospital systems published its Community Benefit Report for 2012 and described its combined $40 million of costs incurred that year for charity care to those in need, unreimbursed costs of Medicaid and public programs for low-income individuals and families, and expenditures on community benefit programs.

-- Financial Assistance Policy.
-PPACA requires that tax exempt hospitals adopt, implement and widely publicize a written financial assistance policy.
-The policy must indicate the eligibility criteria for the patient to receive financial assistance and whether the assistance may include free or discounted care.
-In addition, the policy must include the basis for calculating amounts charged to patients under the policy, the process for applying for financial assistance and, in the case of organizations who do not have separate billing and collections policies, the actions that the hospital may take if the patient does not pay.
+PPACA requires that tax-exempt hospitals adopt, implement and widely publicize a written financial assistance policy.
+The policy must indicate the eligibility criteria for patients to receive financial assistance and whether the assistance includes free or discounted care.
+In addition, the policy must include the basis for calculating amounts charged to patients under the policy, the process for applying for financial assistance and, in the case of organizations without separate billing and collections policies, the actions that the hospital may take if the patient does not pay.
 Hospitals must also adopt a written policy requiring the hospital to provide, without discrimination, emergency medical care to individuals regardless of their ability to pay.

-- Limitations on Charges.
-Tax exempt hospitals must now charge patients who are eligible for financial assistance the same amounts billed to patients who have insurance which covering the care provided by the hospital.
-The hospital may not use gross charges when billing individuals who quality for financial assistance.
+Tax-exempt hospitals must now charge patients who are eligible for financial assistance the same amounts billed to patients who have insurance that covers the care provided by the hospital.
+The hospital may not use gross charges when billing individuals who qualify for financial assistance.

-- Billing and Collection Practices.
-Under PPACA, tax exempt hospitals must refrain from extraordinary collection actions, even if otherwise permitted by law, against an individual without first making reasonable efforts to determine whether the person is eligible for financial assistance under the hospital’s financial assistance policy.
+Under PPACA, tax-exempt hospitals must refrain from extraordinary collection actions, even if otherwise permitted by law, against an individual without first making reasonable efforts to determine whether the person is eligible for financial assistance under the hospital’s financial assistance policy.